athxrva02/DS-And-Algo/04_Stacks&Queues/Doc.md

-# Stack Constructor:
+# Stack Class

-This code defines a Stack class which contains a Node class that is used to store the values in the stack, and provides methods to add and remove items from the stack.
+This code defines a Stack class, which is a data structure that follows the Last-In-First-Out (LIFO) principle.
+The code initializes the class with a single value and creates a Node class which contains elements to be used in creating the stack.

+## Class Node:

-The Node class has two attributes: value, which stores the value of the node, and next, which is a reference to the next node in the linked list.
+The Node class contains two attributes, value- to store the value of the node and next- which is a reference to the next node in the Stack.
+The __init__ method of the class initializes the attributes to their default values, with next set as None.

-The Stack class has three methods:
+## Class Stack:

+The Stack class contains various methods to operate on the stack.
+The __init__ method initializes the class with a single initial value, creates a new node and sets top to refer to it.
+The height attribute tracks the number of nodes in the stack.

-init(self,value): initializes a new Stack object with the value passed in.
-It creates a new Node object with the value and sets the Stack's top to point to it.
-The height is set to 1. push(self,value): adds a new node to the top of the stack containing the value passed in, and updates the height attribute.
-It does so by creating a new Node object, setting its next attribute to the current top, and then updating the top to point to the new node. pop(self): removes the top node from the stack and returns it.
-It does so by updating the top attribute to point to the next node, and decrementing the height attribute.
-If there are no nodes left on the stack it returns None.
+The push method adds a new node to the top of the stack with the value passed in as an argument.
+If the stack is empty, it creates a new node and sets the top attribute to refer to it.
+If the stack is not empty, it creates a new node, sets its reference to the current top node, and updates the top attribute.

+The pop method removes the top node from the stack and returns it.
+It does so by updating the top attribute to refer to the next node, decrementing the height attribute, and returning the popped node.
+If the stack is empty before calling the pop method, it returns None.

-The print_stack method iterates through the stack and prints each node's value, starting from the top.
+The print_stack method iterates through the stack, starting from the top, and prints the value of each node.

-Lastly, the code creates a new Stack object with an initial value of 10, and calls the push method three times before printing the stack.
-It then calls the pop method once, prints the stack again, and exits.
+The code creates an instance of Stack class with an initial value of 10, adds three more values to the stack using the push method, and prints the stack.
+Then it removes and returns the last node from the stack using the pop method, prints the stack again.

 # Queue Constructor: